 This Kamloops hike is the easiest on this list of hiking trails in Kamloops.
 The trail is flat and can be as long or as short as you would like it to be.
 Aviation Way trail is a section of the Rivers Trail network and the entrance is located right next to the radar tower and there is an abundance of parking available.
 There is a washroom located in the parking lot at the entrance to the trail and as this is also a popular off-leash dog area, you will see many for legged friends along the way.

-About one kilometre past the entrance, the double track trail splits and gives you the option to continue walking along the berm or alongside the edge of the beach.
+About one kilometre past the entrance, the double-track trail splits and gives you the option to continue walking along the berm or alongside the edge of the beach.
 During the early spring and fall, you also have the option to head out onto the beach while the river is low and explore down by the water.
 The trail to the beach is lined with large rocks but there are a couple of spots that allow access down to the water without too much rock climbing.

-Even though there no elevation change on this Kamloops hike, it is surprisingly one of our favourites in the city.
-Many people dismiss this part of the city due to the proximity to the dump and the pulp mill, but in our opinion this trail has to much to offer that it should most definitely be on your list of Kamloops hiking trails.
+Even though there is no elevation change on this Kamloops hike, it is surprisingly one of our favourites in the city.
+Many people dismiss this part of the city due to the proximity to the dump and the pulp mill, but in our opinion, this trail has to much to offer that it should most definitely be on your list of Kamloops hiking trails.

 Juniper – Rosehill Ridge Trail

-There are many options for this trail and the shortest one is an easy 2 kilometre hike out along the ridge.
-You can enter this trail at the yellow gate from the S-curve on Rosehill Road where there are cement barriers and then take your first left onto a single track trail to venture out to the ridge.
+There are many options for this trail and the shortest one is an easy 2-kilometre hike out along the ridge.
+You can enter this trail at the yellow gate from the S-curve on Rosehill Road where there are cement barriers and then take your first left onto a single-track trail to venture out to the ridge.
 Or you can remain on the wide double track that follows the pipeline all the way to Juniper.